-- 149. Trusts must obtain ESFA approval for taking up any kind of finance lease as this is a form of borrowing. - 150.
+- 149. From 1st September 2024 only leases not on a DFE approved list require approval by academy trusts. - 150.
 Operating leases are not a form of borrowing and do not require ESFA approval.

 Insurance

 - 151. The Finance committee reviews insurance arrangements annually.
 They ensure that the sums insured are commensurate with the risks and include cover for academy trust property when off the premises. - 152.
 The Trust has opted in to the Department for Education's Risk Protection Arrangements.